rezakarimzadeh2/rezakarimzadeh2.github.io/content/authors/admin/_index.md

       Ranked in the top 0.3% among 222,500 students in the national university entrance exam in mathematics and physics discipline.
 ---

-Reza Karimzadeh is a PhD researcher in medical AI at the University of Copenhagen, specializing in deep-learning methods for medical imaging, including segmentation, classification, self-supervised learning, and explainable AI.
-His work focuses on PET, CT and MRI analysis for cancer diagnosis and exploring new techniques in medical data analysis.
-He collaborates with leading European research groups such as Geneva University Hospital and VU Amsterdam.
-Reza is committed to developing reliable, transparent, and clinically impactful AI systems, with a strong emphasis on reproducibility and open science.
+I am a Ph.D. candidate in Computer Science at the University of Copenhagen with hands-on experience in computer vision and deep learning across both academic and applied settings.
+My work focuses on building reliable, end-to-end machine learning systems, with expertise in 3D medical image analysis, object detection, self-supervised learning, and explainable AI.
+I have designed and implemented models ranging from YOLO-based detection pipelines to large-scale 3D segmentation and contrastive learning frameworks, taking projects from data preparation and preprocessing through model development, evaluation, and reproducible implementation.
+In parallel, I have industry experience developing production-oriented vision systems and leading small technical teams in interdisciplinary and international environments, and I am seeking a role where strong ML engineering and problem-solving skills can be applied to real-world products with an emphasis on robustness, interpretability, and impact.

-Outside of research, he enjoys solving mechanical puzzles, exploring new technologies, and studying psychology and human behavior.
+Outside of research, I enjoy solving mechanical puzzles, exploring new technologies, and studying psychology and human behavior.